Nijeveen

 Nijeveen is a village in the Dutch province of Drenthe.
 It is a part of the municipality of Meppel, and lies about 5 km northwest of Meppel.

 History

 The village was first mentioned in 1310 as "in Hesselrevene", and means "new bog".
 Nijeveen is a road village which started as a peat excavation settlement.

-In 1477, a piece of land was purchased by the farmers in the centre of the hamlet to built a church and clergy house.
+In 1477, a piece of land was purchased by the farmers in the centre of the hamlet to build a church and clergy house.
 The church was enlarged in 1627 and the 18th century.
 The tower dates shortly after 1477, but has a date of 1683 when it is probably restored or rebuilt.

 Nijeveen was home to 390 people in 1840.

 Since 1976 there is a German windmill named De Sterrenberg which has a cap winded by a fantail.
 Nijeveen was a separate municipality until 1998, when it was amalgamated with Meppel.